 Acceptance and Commitment Therapy (ACT) addresses the attempt or desire to suppress negative internal experiences, such as emotions, thoughts, or bodily sensations.
 These therapy sessions help clients in gradually learning to recognize difficulties instead of denying or ignoring them.
-Using six main principals, clients achieve greater clarity of personal values and belief and then then act upon them as they find purpose and meaning in their life.
+Using six main principals, clients achieve greater clarity of personal values and beliefs and then act upon them as they find purpose and meaning in their life.

 - Cognitive diffusion: Realize that thoughts are just thoughts, and you do not have to stop them